jsslkeylog/jsslkeylog/README.txt

 System requirements
 ~~~~~~~~~~~~~~~~~~~

-This program requires Java 1.5 or higher.
+This program requires Java 1.7 or higher.
 Download it from www.java.com.
+In case you want to use it with Java 1.5 or 1.6, use version 1.1 of this
+program instead.

-The agent library was tested with Java 1.5 to 1.8; as it accesses internal
+The agent library was tested with Java 1.7 to 1.9; as it accesses internal
 API directly, it might not work in more recent versions without updating.